CrashCortez/Gpivideo/README.md

 Q: Will it play  other file formats?
 ----
-A Yes, but I only tested the 3 I listed. you will have to edit teh es_systems.cfg and add the extra extentions.
+A: Yes, but I only tested the 3 I listed. you will have to edit teh es_systems.cfg and add the extra extentions.
 I would check to see if MPV plays the type you want to use.

 # Lets get to it!